About Me and a Little Glimpse into the Story of Honey Bee Mine.

 to feel conviction over this too, which truly confused me.
 I felt

 frustrated, but I knew why.
-It was because, again, money.
+It was because, again, of money.
 I began to

 focus too much on money.